 Many of the inspections by ICM engineers since 1999 were during erosion events when the lower section of the wall was uncovered.
-The historical ICM photos along with publicly available aerial photos from Google Earth and Nearmap provide good details of the condition of the wall below present sand level.
+The historical ICM photos along with publicly available aerial

 From the data available, the Belongil walls have generally been constructed with primary armour rocks with a grading of 1.5-5t with a smaller secondary armour layer and clay filter layers under the primary armour.
 The walls were located along the seaward face of the historical storm erosion scarps that are landward of normal high water.
-The continuous wall acts as a terminal seawall that not only protects public and private beachfront properties and infrastructure during major erosion events but also provides environmental benefits as it mitigates the risk of a breakthrough of Belongil Spit that, if allowed to occur, would have large adverse impacts on Belongil Creek and the Belongil wetlands (Figure 3).
+The continuous wall acts as a terminal seawall that not only protects public and private beachfront properties and infrastructure during major erosion events but also provides environmental benefits as it mitigates the risk of a breakthrough of Belongil Spit that, if allowed to occur, would have large adverse impacts on Belongil Creek and the Belongil wetlands (Figure 5).

-The existing structure has proven to be structurally adequate over the life, to date, of about 40 years.
+The existing structure has been damaged due to overtopping but the adjacent walls have proven to be structurally adequate over the life, to date, of about 40 years (Figure 9 and Figure 4).